stitchdata/docs/_account-security/security/stitch-security.md

               The specific permissions Stitch requires are different for each destination.
 Refer to the documentation [for your destination]({{ link.destinations.main | prepend: site.baseurl }}) for more info.

+## NOTE: Data in the table in this section lives here: _data/stitch/compliance.yml
   - title: "Compliance"
     anchor: "stitch-compliance"
     content: |